 Anyway.
 As I was saying, bikepacking has also captured the imagination of a whole new group of riders, and in doing so, the bike industry.
 In a big way.
 So be it!
 We think bikepacking is the best thing to come along since The Misfits (to borrow from my punk rock analogy again), or this site wouldn’t exist.
 And because of this, we are doing our best to build the stoke.
 That last sentiment might raise a few eyebrows.
 But it goes with our mission, which you can read about below, along with all its congruent issues… from public land awareness, to the general perception of the cycling community, to the advocacy of the trails we ride, to the state of the bike industry itself.

 When we started BIKEPACKING.com, we really had no idea where it would go.
 It was born from behind the handlebars out of a passion for sharing the adventure.
 Since then, it’s grown more than we could have imagined.
-Given that BIKEPACKING.com recently turned two years old, we thought it would be a good time to share where we stand and where we see it going…
+Given that we recently turned two years old as BIKEPACKING.com (5 years total), we thought it would be a good time to share where we stand and where we see it going…